 1.2 Application to be readmitted (after academic exclusion)

-Students who apply to be readmitted after academic exclusion must submit an application to be readmitted, as well as a letter of motivation, in order to be considered for readmission.
+Students who apply to be readmitted after academic exclusion must submit an application online, as well as a letter of motivation and other supporting documents, in order to be considered for readmission.

 1.3 Application to transfer from another university to UP

-Process to be followed as above.
-In the case where the credit system differs from the one used by UP, students will be considered on the following:
+Process to be followed as above (1.1).
+In the case where the credit system differs from the one used by UP, students will be considered on the following criteria:

 2. Cancellation of modules